williamsnick606/Better-Bookmarks/better_bookmarks/STYLE_GUIDE.md

 the time required for reading said documentation.
 Additionally, using __JSDOC__ allows us to quickly generate nice looking API documentation.

+Functions must have the authors, a description, inputs, and output specified.
+Here is an example function declaration

+/**
+ * Returns a tag that represents a clickable
+ * bookmark to be included in a folder dropdown.
+ *
+ * @author Brady McGrath
+ *
+ * @param {string} bookmarkId    - the numeric ID of the bookmark
+ *     node as a string.
+ * @param {string} bookmarkTitle - the bookmark's title.
+ * @return {Object} a bookmark HTML element.
+ *
+ */
+function createBookmark(bookmarkId, bookmarkTitle)

 ### Separating Blocks